jaymoh/laravel-postgresql-to-mongodb/README.md

 ### Application Features
 A simple app ( users, blog posts, comments).
-- It allows us to demonstrate CRUD operations and relationships in both MySQL and MongoDB.
+- It allows us to demonstrate CRUD operations and relationships in both Postgres and MongoDB.